European, global and intercultural dimension in curriculum development

 The aims of Second Chance Schools are:

-• completion of compulsory education for people that have reached the minimum age of 18 years
+• completion of compulsory education for people who have reached the minimum age of 18 years

 • connection of learners to the education and training systems

-• acquisition of current knowledge, skills and attitudes that can help to their socio-economic inclusion and advancement
+• acquisition of current knowledge, skills and attitudes that can help their socio-economic inclusion and advancement

 • reinforcement of learners’ self-esteem and

 The curricula of Second Chance Schools are open and flexible and aim at providing knowledge and developing skills and attitudes.
-Their main core comprises subjects-literacies, aligned with the 8 basic competencies of the European Reference Framework.
+Their main core consists of subjects-literacies, aligned with the 8 basic competencies of the European Reference Framework.

 Within Second Chance Schools special classes may operate for the preparation of participation in the exams that lead to the acquisition of the primary school leave certificate as well as preparatory classes for teaching Greek Language to immigrants and refugees in order for them to enroll at Second Chance Schools.